OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 #### 3.2.1 As part of your CI/CD tooling

-When secrets are part of your CI/CD tooling (E.g. Github secrets, Gitlab repository secrets, ENV Vars/Var Groups in Microsoft Azure Devops, Jenkins Secrets, et cetera), it means that the secret is exposed to your CI/CD jobs when these are executed.
+When secrets are part of your CI/CD tooling (E.g. GitHub secrets, GitLab repository secrets, ENV Vars/Var Groups in Microsoft Azure DevOps, Jenkins Secrets, et cetera), it means that the secret is exposed to your CI/CD jobs when these are executed.
-Very often, these secrets are configurable/viewable by people who have authorization to do so (e.g. a maintainer in Github, a project owner in Gitlab, an admin in jenkins, etc.).
+Very often, these secrets are configurable/viewable by people who have authorization to do so (e.g. a maintainer in GitHub, a project owner in GitLab, an admin in jenkins, etc.).
 Which together lines up for the following best practices:

 - No "big secret": make sure that there are no long-term / high blast-radius / high value secrets as part of your CI/CD tooling; make sure that every secret is not the same for different purposes (e.g. never have one password for all administrative users).
 - IST/SOLL: have a clear overview of which users are able to view/alter the secrets.
-This often means that maintainers of a gitlab/github project can see its secrets.
+This often means that maintainers of a GitLab/GitHub project can see its secrets.
 - Reduce the amount of people that can do administrative tasks on the project in order to expose the secrets to less people.
 - Log & Alert: Assemble all the logs from the CI/CD tooling and have rules in place to detect secret extraction, or misuse, whether through accessing them by means of a web-interface, or dumping them while double base64 encoding and/or encrypting them with openssl.
 - Rotation: Make sure secrets stored here are timely rotated.